bhilv/VPS-Final-Project/README.md

 The way it was supposed to be.

 # A PHP-MySQL Secure Content Delivery Platform
 Requires a user account, cannot access content page without valid login.
-Logins are stored as hashes on the mysql database.
+(Proper Session Handling) Logins are stored as hashes on the mysql database.

-# Secured Access with RSA Keys
+# Secured Access with RSA Encrypted Keys
-Login Requires an authorized keypair, root & password access are denied.
+Login Requires an authorized keypair; root & password access are denied.
 Fail2Ban installed in order to prevent those pesky attackers from spamming connection attempts.

 # PHPMYADMIN